nazufel/xcode-errors-mcp/README.md

 # Xcode Errors MCP Server (WIP)

-An MCP (Model Context Protocol) server that bridges Xcode and Cursor, enabling real-time access to Xcode build errors, warnings, and debug output directly within Cursor.
+An MLOps pipeline using MCP (Model Context Protocol) server that bridges Xcode and Cursor, enabling real-time access to Xcode build errors, warnings, and debug output directly within Cursor.

 ⚠️ This repo is still under development and things may break without warning.